Alfie (Burt Bacharach song): Cher version

 Although the song "Alfie" (as recorded by Black) had served as a promotional tool for the film's UK release, it did not serve as an official theme song, because director Lewis Gilbert felt the song would distract from the jazz score he had had Sonny Rollins provide for the film.
 United Artists compromised with Gilbert in keeping the song out of the main body of the film, instead having it play during the closing credits.
 The song was also not included on the soundtrack album of the film's UK release.
 However, the film's US distributor, United Artists, wanted the song featured on the US release of the soundtrack album.

 Rather than utilize Black's version, United Artists commissioned a new version of the song "Alfie" by the 20-year-old American singer/actress Cher, who was on the roster of Imperial Records.
 Cher recorded the song at Gold Star Studios, in a rendition produced by her then-husband Sonny Bono, which followed a similar production style to that of Phil Spector.
 Cher's version of "Alfie" was released at the end of June 1966, almost two months prior to the film's US premiere (August 25, 1966).
 Despite being the follow-up to her #2 hit "Bang Bang (My Baby Shot Me Down)", "Alfie" rose no higher than #32.
 It was also a top 40 hit in Canada, reaching #36.

 The versions of "Alfie" by both Cilla Black and Cher were released in Australia in July 1966, with Black's becoming the major hit at #22; the Cher version's Australian chart peak was #96.

 "Alfie" was included in Cher's album Chér, released in October 1966.

+Billboard wrote that Cher delivered a "commercial, dramatic reading" of "Alfie".
+Cash Box wrote that Cher "should certainly have the lion's share of the 'Alfie' sales-pie with this blue-ribbon reading of the popular flick theme", also noting her "inventive [and] feelingful style".

 Cher re-recorded the song for the closing credits of the 2004 remake of Alfie, but it was dropped in favour of a version by Joss Stone.